 Return To Top About Venue Program Abstracts Registration Travel Organizers & Sponsors FAQ Contact

-Recent years have seen a rise of new methods and applications to study smooth spatial transitions — or gradients — of brain organization.
-Identification and analysis of cortical gradients provides a framework to study brain organization across species, to examine changes in brain development and aging, and to more generally study the interrelation between brain structure, function and cognition.
-In this special pre-OHBM retreat, we will bring together outstanding junior and senior scientists to discuss the challenges and opportunities afforded by this emerging perspective.
+Recent years have seen a rise in new methods and applications to study smooth spatial transitions — or gradients — in brain organization.
+Identification and analysis of cortical gradients provide a framework for studying brain organization across species, examining changes in brain development and aging, and more generally investigating the interrelations among brain structure, function, and cognition.
+In this special pre-OHBM retreat, we will bring together outstanding early-career and senior scientists to discuss the challenges and opportunities afforded by this emerging perspective.

-Early career researchers will take centre stage for a series of talks on state-of-the-art development and application of gradient approaches, while a diverse range of established scientists from across the globe will chair the proceedings.
+Early-career researchers will take center stage for the majority of talks on state-of-the-art developments and applications of gradient-based approaches, while more senior researchers from across the globe will chair the proceedings.
 In this manner, we hope to stimulate discussions on how gradients are changing our understanding of brain organisation and to initiate fellow researchers to this burgeoning field.

 The upcoming event will be the seventh annual Gradients in Brain Organization Workshop, with previous events held virtually (2020, 2021) as well as in Cambridge (2022), Montreal (2023), Seoul (2024), and Brisbane (2025).